Contributing#

 Debugging#

-When you find a bug in the code, there are several steps to follow to make things easier for maintainers.
+When you find a bug, follow these steps to make things easier for maintainers:

 Implementing a new feature#

-Make your changes.
-Don’t forget to adapt the documentation if necessary.
+Make your changes and update the documentation if needed.

 Code formatting#